 It was not the first venue they had viewed, and it was certainly not the first venue they had booked either.
-Laura and Matt had initially booked a DIY venue, but they say you can’t help who you fall in love with.
+Laura and Matt had initially booked a DIY venue, but they say you can’t help who you – or what you – fall in love with.
 This truly was the case for them.
 When Laura and Matt laid their eyes on Fins at Plantation House, located just outside of Byron Bay in the Tweed Hinterland, they “couldn’t imagine getting married anywhere else”.

 Set on an exotic fruit farm, offering panoramic views of Mount Warning and sugarcane fields, complete with staff that “went above and beyond to make sure everything ran smoothly”, Laura and Matt could not have tied the knot in a more relaxed and elegant setting.

 Laura and Matt love getting dressed up but wanted everyone around them to feel comfortable and to be themselves.
 They love a party, good food and good wine and wanted a wedding that simply reflected them.

 Their style is laid back, modern and yet timeless.
 Their décor colour palette consisted of neutral tones and hints of black to highlight the beauty of the venue and the untouched views.
 Laura kept the colour palette consistent by using neutral tones for the bridesmaid dresses, which Matt’s mother lovingly made.